-This orangutan tour is in exclusive co-operation with the Orangutan Foundation UK, deep into the lush rainforests of Indonesian Borneo.
+This orangutan tour is a unique opportunity to visit Lamandau in co-operation with the Orangutan Foundation.
+Journey deep into the lush rainforests of Indonesian Borneo.

 Come face-to-face with the orangutans in their fragile natural environment and spend time at the three feeding sites, including famous Camp Leakey established in 1971 by Dr Biruté Galdikas.
 The feeding sites are frequented by ex-captive orangutans living in the wild, allowing for some close encounters.
 Whilst deep in the rainforest of Tanjung Puting, journey along the rivers and spot the fascinating wildlife that lives here.
 Hope to catch a glimpse of proboscis monkeys, monitor lizards and kingfishers.